-This is basically a book about a love story: a love story with the Anglo-American tradition of liberty from a European perspective.
+Switching now into English, I would like to start by saying that the book I am presenting today is basically a book about a love story: a love story with the Anglo-American tradition of liberty from a European perspective.

 May I underline though, especially after the British referendum, that mine is not an anti-European point of view.
 I actually argue in the book that the Anglo-American tradition of liberty is part of the European and Western civilisation.
 But it has its specificities, I submit.
 And we, continental Europeans, should acknowledge those specificities - as the surprising result of the British referendum somehow has shown.
 And, mind you, I actually have argued in the book, although very briefly, in favour of Britain remaining in the EU.
 The main argument, though, was that this might allow the EU to become more flexible and more maritime, along the lines of the Anglo-American tradition of liberty.
-I am not sure this has been a very popular argument in continental Europe.
+I am not sure this has been a very popular argument in continental Europe - in any event, it certainly was not a very successful argument in Britain either.